aalavandhaann/Py_BL_MeshSkeletonization/README.md

 - It is necessary to triangulate the mesh in Blender, otherwise results are going to be crazy
 - Except the linear systems solved to take some time as it uses numpy and scipy
+- If someone can help me with other steps, wow, greatly appreciated.
+Maybe I can help in some way back.

 # Have Fun